showeremoji/google-ctf18-quals/perfectsec/README.md

 `m = f(c, key_size, N, inv(2)**e%N)`.

-Anfter about an hour of `1024` requests to the server and some restarts, we founally got an `m`.
+Anfter about an hour of `1024` requests to the server and some restarts, we finally found `m` as an int.

 ## Extracting the flag..
 ..can be done by converting the int to ascii, easiest done going via hex: